 – How sustainable silicone is

-We also look at how sustainable silicone is, and whether it might be safe for human use (mainly from the perspective of using it for food and beverage/kitchen products, and also for contact with humans, such as with baby bottle nipples and feeders).
+– Whether silicone might be safe for human use (mainly from the perspective of using it for food and beverage/kitchen products, and also for contact with humans, such as with baby bottle nipples and feeders)

 Summary – What Is Silicone, & Is It Sustainable & Safe?

 Silicone is a synthetic polymer made of various elements like silicon

 Silicon is an element, whilst silicone is a chemical compound that is made up of silicon, oxygen, and other elements along it’s molecule chain

 Silicone is a synthetic polymer in the same way that some plastics are synthetic polymers (although some plastics are semi-synthetic)

 Both silicone and plastic are man made materials

 Both may also use hydrocarbons from fossil fuels in their polymer backbone, and this is why silicone may have plastic like qualities (such as the malleability of plastic)

 The main difference between most plastics and silicones is that they are made of different atoms in their polymer backbones